Iesbianism/Iesbianism/README.md

   so dont expect an answer always !

   i hide a lot of people and ponies, especially to minimalize clutter <br>
-  talk to me about pc builds & ow/nier !!! i also play final fantasy 14 sometimes
+  i also hide people in public drama
   </p>